 Let’s do a simple exercise :

-Step 2: Take the content of that cup of peanut butter and put it on the digital scale so you can get the exact grams and plug them into your calorie tracking software
+Step 2: Take the peanut butter from that cup and put it on the digital scale so you can get the exact grams.
+Plug them into your calorie tracking software

-Results: Look at total calories and you should notice that the cup of peanut butter probably has more calories than the exact measured grams.
+Results: Look at total calories and compare them.
+You should notice that the cup of peanut butter probably has more calories.Why?

-That’s how someone could screw up their diet with approximations like these because every calorie adds up so your daily “deficit” would become null or you could even go overboard without knowing.
+That’s how someone could screw up their diet with approximations like these.
+Every calorie adds up.
+Your daily caloric deficit can become null or you could even go overboard without knowing.

 The frustration of not losing weight will take over you and your whole diet strategy.